 As expressed in our Corporate Governance Guidelines, we do not set specific criteria for directors, but the Company seeks to align the composition of the Board with the Company's strategic direction so that the directors bring skills, experience and backgrounds that are relevant to the key strategic and operational issues that they will oversee and approve.
-Directors are selected for their integrity, ethics, seasoned judgment, breadth of experience, diversity, insight, knowledge and business acumen, among other things.
+Directors are selected for their integrity, ethics, seasoned judgment, breadth of experience, insight, knowledge and business acumen, among other things.
+Diversity of race, ethnicity, gender and age are also important factors in evaluating candidates for election to the Board.
+Accordingly, pursuant to our Corporate Governance Guidelines, the Nominating and Corporate Governance Committee will ensure that diverse candidates are included in each pool of candidates from which Board nominees are chosen.
 Leadership skills and executive experience, expertise in recreational boating or vehicles, dealer network knowledge, familiarity with issues affecting global businesses, financial and accounting knowledge, prior experience in the Company's geographic markets, expertise in operations, strategic planning and marketing expertise, may also be among the relevant selection criteria.
 The Nominating and Corporate Governance Committee believes that directors must be willing to devote sufficient time to carrying out their duties and responsibilities effectively and should be committed to serve on the Board for an appropriate period of time.
 In addition, the Company strives to maintain a Board that reflects passion and commitment to the Company.
 These criteria will vary over time depending on the needs of the Board.